After School Session: Singles

 The first song on the original version of After School Session to be released was "Wee Wee Hours", the B-side of "Maybellene", issued in July 1955.
-It peaked at number 10 on Billboard magazine's R&B Singles chart.
+It peaked at number 10 on Billboards R&B Singles chart.
 The next song to be released was "Together We Will Always Be", the B-side of "Thirty Days", in September 1955.
 The next two songs released were "No Money Down" backed with "Down Bound Train", in December 1955, the former peaking at number 8 on the R&B Singles chart.
 In May 1956, "Drifting Heart" was released as the B-side of "Roll Over Beethoven".
 Berry's next single, "Too Much Monkey Business" backed with "Brown Eyed Handsome Man", was released in September 1956; these songs reached number 4 and number 5 on the R&B Singles chart, respectively.
 "Havana Moon", the B-side of "You Can't Catch Me", was released in November 1956.
 The last single from the album to be released was "School Day (Ring Ring Goes the Bell)" backed with "Deep Feeling", in March 1957, with the former reaching number 1 on the R&B Singles chart and number 3 on the Hot 100.